DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |Guide| replace:: go to the User Guide screen of the B2G User Interface
 .. |Home| replace:: the keyboard Home key
 .. |HomeKey| replace:: the Android Home key
+.. |InputModeBraille| replace:: set the input mode to braille
+.. |InputModeText| replace:: set the input mode to text
 .. |InsertUnicode| replace:: type any character by its Unicode value
 .. |LineNext| replace:: go to the start of the next line
 .. |LinePrevious| replace:: go to the start of the previous line